-SPA-102 Elementary Spanish II (3.00 cr.)
+SPA-102 Elementary Spanish II

 (Spring and Summer, Course Offered Every Year) A review and continuation of SPA-101.
 English will be used in the classroom for orientation purposes only.
 Independent language laboratory work required each week.
 Prerequisite: SPA-101.